cds-consensys/block-explorer/README.md

        - '0x1' on  mainnet and rinkeby

  - My lack of knowledge of current best practices and work flow in this space.
-   This as an opportunity to investigate the developer flow as well as developing the simple blockchain explorer.
+   This is an opportunity to investigate the developer flow as well as developing the simple blockchain explorer.

 # Demo